If you use a personal vehicle to do your job, but your employer doesn’t reimburse your expenses, the mileage and travel costs may be deductible.

 The IRS releases annual guidelines on how much to reimburse employees and taxpayers per mile.
 These are known as the standard mileage rates and they vary by type of mileage.

-The standard mileage rates for 2019 are as follows:
+The standard mileage rates are as follows:

 If your employer reimburses mileage, they can use a reimbursement rate that’s higher or lower than the federal guidelines.
 Just know that any reimbursement above the standard mileage rates is taxable.
 You will need to pay income tax on it and there’s always the possibly it pushes you into a higher tax bracket.